octobercms/docs/4.x/cms/features/loaders.md

 </a>
 ```

-When a button exists inside a form that contain the `oc-attach-loader` attribute will display the loading indicator.
+When a button exists inside a form that contain the `jax-attach-loader` attribute will display the loading indicator.

 ```html
 <form data-request="onSubmit">